nickf12/intonation_studio/README.md

 # Intonation Studio

-Create animation videos out of audio pitch estimation and other statistical algorithms.
+Use audio pitch estimation and other statistical algorithms to create youtube videos.

 Currently in Proof of Concept.
 The project is looking for collaborators.